The making of the Moscow International Medical Cluster logo and corporate identity

 Testing the typeface size.

-The overly gentle white backgrounds with stains remind of perfume packaging.
+The overly gentle white backgrounds with blobs remind of perfume packaging.

 And this is too active, we need to be more careful with backgrounds.
 More clear backs and local color spots.